Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

 }
 ```

 Previously, the method in `SolarCalculator` took an IP address as a parameter and relied on `LocationProvider` to get the coordinates it maps to.
-After refactoring, the method now instead takes the location directly, skipping the previously required impure step.
+After refactoring, the method is now static and instead takes the location directly, skipping the previously required impure operation.

-Of course, that impurity didn't just disappear into thin air, our software still needs to get the location somehow.
-The difference is that now this concern is pushed out towards the boundary of the system, which in this case is the controller.
+Of course, that impurity didn't just disappear into thin air, our software still needs to get the location anyhow.
+The difference is that now this concern is pushed out towards the boundary of the system, which, in this case, is represented by the controller.

 In doing that, we also flattened the hierarchy so that all of the dependencies are aggregated at the boundary.
 The data flow now looks a bit more like a pipeline instead: